PranY/jekyll-writer/about/index.md

 to a free [GitHub] repository and have it automatically compiled and deployed each time you commit.

-### Posts
-To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 ### Archives
 Check out the [Archives] page to view all the posts.